About this artwork

 The structure of Blue Tilt’s installation is architectural and dramatic, with imposing sixteen-foot, double-sided signs towering over viewers and bathing the entire space in the light of a relentless stream of words.
 “One reason I’ve stayed with LEDs so long,” remarked Holzer, “is that part of the experience is that the light and words hit the body.
 This might give you vertigo; it might represent that there’s always too much information and ‘how do I process it?’
 It could make you unsure of the floor; I try to use reflections to that end.”
 Under her control, the gallery becomes a stage that at once creates and serves an audience that can no longer make itself comfortable.

 - Contemporary Art

 - Jenny Holzer

 - Six double-sided vertical light-emitting diode signs with Taitron blue diodes, stainless steel housings and bezels

-- Restricted anonymous gift; through prior bequest of Marguerita S. Ritman; through prior gift of Leo S. Guthman; Watson F. Blair Prize Fund
+- Purchased with funds provided by an anonymous donor; through prior bequest of Marguerita S. Ritman; through prior gift of Leo S. Guthman; Watson F. Blair Prize Fund

 - © 2020 Jenny Holzer, member Artist Rights Society (ARS), New York